swig32/myblogproject/README.md

 - Has many comments (reverse relationship)

 #### 2. Comment Model
-Represents comments on blog posts.
+Represents comments on blog posts with like functionality.

 ```python
 class Comment(models.Model):